Zoeseph/zoeseph.github.io/pages/pages-root-folder/index.md

   title: "Blog"
   url: 'http://zoeseph.github.io/blog/'
   image: typewriter_960_720.jpg
-  text: 'A place where I share my latest ventures, thoughts, rambles, schemes and antics. <br/>The trials and tribulations of dabbling late in life with very different career paths; moving from Tech to Art, without a degree or formal schooling beyond GCSE&#39;s, and generally just trying to make life work; keeping afloat with my mental health and my recent diagnosis of Autism at 25.'
+  text: 'I have always wanted to create and ripple social impact through my work, and always thought that a good platform to share my thoughts and ideas, would be starting off with a website.
+After many <em>many</em> years of saying i&#39;d but not doing anything (thanks Executive Dysfunctioning due to undiagnosed ASD) may I please happily & excitedly present to Zo Blogg&#39;s Blog. <br/>A place where I share my latest ventures, thoughts, rambles, schemes and antics. <br/>The trials and tribulations of dabbling late in life with very different career paths; moving from Tech to Art, without a degree or formal schooling beyond GCSE&#39;s, and generally just trying to make life work; keeping afloat with my mental health and my recent diagnosis of Autism at 25.'

 widget2: